astrofrog/wcsaxes/docs/index.rst

 Welcome to WCSAxes's documentation!
 ===================================

+**Please note:** WCSAxes has now been `merged into Astropy <http://docs.astropy.org/en/stable/visualization/wcsaxes/index.html>`__!
+This standalone package is now no longer maintained.

 WCSAxes is a framework for making plots of Astronomical data in Matplotlib.
-It is affiliated with the `Astropy <http://www.astropy.org>`__ project and is intended for inclusion in the Astropy package once stable.

 .. toctree::
    :maxdepth: 1